dwbrott/ezfetch/README.md

   * You'll need at least one WiFi card on your Windows computer
   * Ideally you'll have both Wired Ethernet (for Internet) and WiFi card for ez Share Card
   * If you only have WiFi, you'll need to switch between home network & ez Share Card
-* Find "ez Share"
+* Find "ez Share" in the list of WiFi networks
-* Click Connect (you may have to enter password - default 88888888)
+* Click Connect (The ez Share default password is: _88888888_)
 * When connected to ez Share card via WiFi, click http://192.168.4.1/client?command=version
 * The version information from my ez Share WiFi card is below **not all ez Share WiFi adapters will work**

   > LZ1801EDPG:1.0.0:2016-03-19:72 LZ1801EDRS:1.0.0:2016-03-19:72 SPEED:-H:SPEED

+_Note: this script has not been exhaustively tested.
+It works for me.
+Your mileage may vary._

 ## Installation

 ### Step 1 - Download ezfetch.ps1 from github

-  Find a folder to store both the download powershell script and your SD Card data.
-Unzip the installation file and you should have the following contents:

-  data\
-  ezfetch.ps1
-  readme.txt

-  The default folder name for your SD Card data is 'data'.
-  This can be changed by editing the powerscript file you just installed
+* In a browser window, click here: https://github.com/dwbrott/ezfetch
+* Download **ezfetch.ps1** and save it into a folder on your computer where you will run it

 ### Step 2 - Add ezshare.card to hosts file

   Since the ezcard HTTP servers redirects you to host called 'ezshare.card'